 Registrar roles

-• ICU/Immunocompromised Host/HITH registrar – responsible for ICU, liver transplant, haematology and oncology consults, antimicrobial management of Hospital in the Home (HITH) patients, and antimicrobial approvals
+• ICU/immunocompromised host registrar – responsible for ICU, liver transplant, haematology and oncology consults.

-• Microbiology registrar – responsible for laboratory liaison, attendance at infection control meetings, hospital outbreak investigation, providing advice to clinicians, and daily running of the diagnostic microbiology laboratory
+• ID microbiology registrar – responsible for laboratory liaison, attendance at infection control meetings, hospital outbreak investigation, providing advice to clinicians, and daily running of the diagnostic microbiology laboratory.

 Outpatient Clinics